 Examples:

-- Smartphone security facial recognition systems
+• Smartphone facial recognition systems for device security

-- Google Maps’ route optimization algorithms
+• Google Maps route optimization algorithms

-- Spam filters in email systems
+• Spam filters in email platforms

-- Voice assistants like siri and Alexa
+• Voice assistants like Siri and Alexa

 Strong AI (Artificial General Intelligence – AGI / Strong AI)